Dramatic Scenery, Castles and Cozy Pubs: The Ultimate Ireland Road Trip

 You can see some of Europe’s tallest sea cliffs at Slieve League, explore the bare rocky landscape of The Burren, drive the windswept bogs of Connemara, admire Yeats’s poetic landscapes in Sligo, or take a bracing coastal cliff walk on a headland along the way.
 Afterwards, sit by the fire in a pub, tuck into seafood, and enjoy a traditional music session.

 Road trippers can spend a few days or a couple of weeks exploring this route, so we’ve chosen a five-day sample itinerary to show you some of the highlights of this magnificent stretch of coastline.
 Whether you see the Atlantic at its most calm, with blue skies and sparkling waters, or experience the roar of the wind and the power of the ocean at its wildest, a drive down the Wild Atlantic Way will leave you with indelible memories.
+Use this Ireland road trip itinerary to plan your adventure.

 We start our journey at the southernmost end of the Wild Atlantic Way, at Kinsale in County Cork, taking in the town’s dynamic food scene, shops, and galleries before checking out local highlights such as the impressive Charles Fort, a bastion fort dating back to 1682.